gwy15/Apple-photo-to-UltraHDR-motion-photo/README.md

 ```

 ## Known problems
 - [ ] Audio in motion photos does not work, at least on my Xiaomi phone.
+This is because Apple encodes audio in pcm_s16le, which is not widely supported.
+    - [ ] TODO: use ffmpeg-cli or libffmpeg to convert audio to aac.